 socks (I LOVE striped, kneehigh socks > EU size 40, American size 6 1/2)

 handmade things - whatever you put your heart into must be beautiful

 requiem masses - I collect CDs of requiems and will love any new suggestions :)

 my bicycle!
 (Take me to the horizon, baby ... :D)

 jigsaws (I love the challenge of a jigsaw puzzle with over 500 or even 1000 pieces)

-Vertigo comics and graphic novels (I just adore serious, well-drawn, surrealistic, violent, awesome ... comics :)) ---> Vertigo, but anything else goes, too!
+comic books, graphic novels or even some mangas (I just adore serious, well-drawn, surrealistic, violent, awesome ... comics :)) ---> Vertigo, but anything else goes, too!

 the colours green, black, red and dark violet